freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.Audio.Manager.md

 ***Parameters:***

 <i>s: control</i>
 The control the volume was changed for.
-See  <a href="specs/org.freesmartphone.Audio.Manager/#SetVolume">SetVolume</a> for a list of expected values.
+See  [SetVolume](specs/org.freesmartphone.Audio.Manager.SetVolume)</a> for a list of expected values.

 <i>i: volume</i>
 The new volume for the control in percent [0-100].